lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 **Answer:** C
 Rationale: This is the formula for the hyperbolic tangent (tanh) function, which outputs values between -1 and 1.

 ---

+**Q: What is the output range of the sigmoid activation function?**
+- A) -1 to 1
+- B) 0 to 1
+- C) -∞ to ∞
+- D) 0 to ∞

+**Answer:** B
+Rationale: The sigmoid function 1/(1+e^(-x)) asymptotically approaches 0 for large negative inputs and 1 for large positive inputs, with output always between 0 and 1.

+---

+**Q: When comparing ReLU to sigmoid for hidden layers, what is ReLU's main computational advantage?**
+- A) Better accuracy
+- B) Simpler derivative calculation
+- C) Bounded output
+- D) Negative outputs

+**Answer:** B
+Rationale: ReLU's derivative is simply 1 for positive inputs and 0 for negative inputs, making backpropagation much faster than sigmoid's derivative: σ(x)(1-σ(x)).

+---